kasohn/hiHMM/README.md

 git clone https://github.com/kasohn/hiHMM.git
 ```

-## A brief instruction of how to run hiHMM using bash script

-1. Run `run_pre_main.sh` bash script.
-2. Making an named emissions file for post-processing.
-3. Run `run_post.sh` bash script.

-## More detailed instruction of how to run hiHMM as an example
+## An instruction of how to run hiHMM as an example

 Each analysis or experiment should have its input and output files contained within a single folder.
 Note that the chromosome names in the input files should be the same as those in the mappability files and chromosome lengths files.
 A separate output folder for each model can also be used instead, e.g. `output_model1` and `output_model2`.

 * hiHMM
- * run_pre_main.sh (batch file to run pre-processing and hiHMM scripts at once)
- * run_post.sh (batch file to run post-processing scripts at once)
  * MATLAB_script
    * `driv_hiHMM.m` (script to run hiHMM)
  * R_scripts